Choosing wine for dessert

 Wine and chocolate pairings are popular, but they’re still tricky to get right.
 One thing to remember is that cold desserts like chocolate mousse and chocolate torte tend to be more wine-friendly than warm dishes like molten lava cake.
 Likewise, milk and white chocolate are easier to find a match for than dark chocolate.
 This is because dark chocolate has a lot of its own tannins, which clash with those found in full-bodied red wines.

-How to choose wine for milk and dark chocolate desserts
+Wine for milk and dark chocolate desserts: Amarone

 One of the best wines to team with chocolate-based desserts is Amarone della Valpolicella, a concentrated sweet red wine made from half-dried grapes.
 Our Rubinelli Amarone della Valpolicella Classico DOCG is a lovely example.
 Its pronounced and complex aromas hold their own against the richness of chocolate, with notes of fig, raspberry, leather and cranberry to complement the deep cocoa flavour.
 Because it has a lot of depth and power, it’s an equal match to the chocolate’s tannins and strong taste.